 After each style, ask the student if they know what the style is (eg. tango, boogie, etc.) and/or what feeling the style gives (fast/flowing, old/classical, dance-like, etc.)

 It’s amazing how often subtle differences in left hand accompaniment completely changes the feel and style of a piece of music.

 That’s exactly why left hand patterns are so important and why I created a download especially to help teachers explore this with students.

-Download the Ultimate Guide to Piano Patterns
+Download the Ultimate Guide to Left Hand Piano Styles and Patterns